The Final 3 Types of Videos You Need on Your Website

 When It Makes Sense

 This is a bit of an x-factor.
 Earned journalism aka news journalism, is a possibility whenever your organization is doing something that is deemed newsworthy to the masses.
-If you have an event or cause you feel is a great opportunity for News Journalism, make sure to let your local news stations know with plenty of lead time.
+If you have an event or cause that you feel is a great opportunity for News Journalism, make sure to let your local news stations know with plenty of lead time.

 Production Quality?